dotCMS/plugin-seeds/OSGi/com.dotcms.viewtool/README.md

 This bundle activator extends from com.dotmarketing.osgi.GenericBundleActivator and implements BundleActivator.start().
 This activator will allow you to register the MyToolInfo object using the GenericBundleActivator.registerViewToolService method

+### How to test

+You can go to any container, template, etc and call for instance:

+$osgi.getHelloMessage()